San Diego: Climate

-San Diego has one of the top-ten best climates in the United States, according to the Farmers' Almanac and has one of the two best summer climates in the country as scored by The Weather Channel.
-Under the Köppen–Geiger climate classification system, the San Diego area has been variously categorized as having either a semi-arid climate (BSh in the original classification and BSkn in modified Köppen classification with the n denoting summer fog) or a Mediterranean climate (Csa).
+Under the Köppen–Geiger climate classification system, the San Diego area has been variously categorized as having either a hot semi-arid climate (BSh in the original classification and BSkn in modified Köppen classification with the n denoting summer fog) or a hot-summer Mediterranean climate (Csa).
 San Diego's climate is characterized by warm, dry summers and mild winters, with most of the annual precipitation falling between December and March.
 The city has a mild climate year-round, with an average of 201 days above 70 °F and low rainfall (9–13 in annually).

 The climate in San Diego, like most of Southern California, often varies significantly over short geographical distances, resulting in microclimates.
 In San Diego, this is mostly because of the city's topography (the Bay, and the numerous hills, mountains, and canyons).
 Frequently, particularly during the "May gray/June gloom" period, a thick "marine layer" cloud cover keeps the air cool and damp within a few miles of the coast, but yields to bright cloudless sunshine approximately 5–10 mi inland.
 Sometimes the June gloom lasts into July, causing cloudy skies over most of San Diego for the entire day.
 Even in the absence of June gloom, inland areas experience much more significant temperature variations than coastal areas, where the ocean serves as a moderating influence.
 Thus, for example, downtown San Diego averages January lows of 50 F and August highs of 78 F. The city of El Cajon, just 12 mi inland from downtown San Diego, averages January lows of 42 F and August highs of 88 F.